pudly/schmopera-hugo/content/articles/talking-with-singers-jnai-bridges.md

 date = "2017-01-09T11:37:00+00:00"
 lastmod = "2017-01-10T10:35:00+00:00"
 publishDate = "2017-01-10T10:13:00+00:00"
-slug = "talking-with-singers-jnai-bridges"
-title = "Talking with singers: J&#039;Nai Bridges"
+short_description = "\"With track, she explains, 'you're competing against people, but really what you're trying to do is get your best time.'
+Playing basketball as part of a team, 'you really have to be an integral part of the team that you're on,' Bridges says.
+'You have to be a player.'\"" slug = "talking-with-singers-jnai-bridges" title = "Talking with singers: J&#039;Nai Bridges"
 +++